What Is Usability, Really?

 Patterns Require Consistency

-Consistency creates expectations.
-When the user expects something to figure a particular way, and it does, that’s good usability. consistency may be a Tool, Not a Rule.
-If someone slaps you within the face, you’ll flinch subsequent time she raises her hand.
+If someone slaps you in the face, you’ll cringe when she raises her hand.
 You expect her to try to do it again.
-If you would like the user to expect an equivalent thing, design it an equivalent way.
-But often you don’t want that.
+If you want the user to expect something equivalent, design it equivalently.
+But often you want something else.

 Anti-UX

 There is a difference between a nasty UX design and a UX design that works against the user.
 The difference is psychology.
-Anti-UX prevents mistakes and bad decisions by using normal UX principles, within the other way.
+Anti-UX prevents mistakes and bad decisions by using ordinary UX principles, within the other way.

 The Good, The Bad, and therefore the Anti